 A lot of the stories we’re collecting aren’t just about founders!

-After the Startup Course, a lot of young people find other opportunities, or else they continue on with their studies.
+After the Startup Program, a lot of young people find other opportunities, or else they continue on with their studies.
 Others become involved in new projects, with the majority using their new marketing, business, and public speaking skills to stay one step ahead of the competition in the professional world.

 Our startup has 13 employees in Hang Zhou, China and 5 in Salt Lake City in the US, but we’re pushing to obtain new funding from two Chinese investors and one American to enable us to grow further.